-When making a plan to increase the volume of quality traffic, consider first your sales objective, which could be a target figure or a band between lower and higher amounts.
-Planning how much you want to increase your total sales is a necessary step to understand how likely the desired form of digital marketing will be to enable you to achieve your goal.
+When planning to increase the volume of quality traffic, consider first your sales objective, which could be a target figure or a band between lower and higher amounts.
+Planning how much you want to increase your total sales is necessary to understand how likely the desired form of digital marketing will be to enable you to achieve your goal.

-At the same time, consider the investment you would be willing to make, including time-cost as well as the procurement of advertising or additional tools.
+At the same time, consider the investment you would be willing to make, including time cost and the procurement of advertising or additional tools.
 Even if a digital marketing strategy doesn’t involve direct advertising costs, it requires time-cost and the tools necessary to develop or implement content.

-This investment value will be considered later alongside your sales objective to determine the potential sales and profit as well as the viability of your strategy to increase traffic and its quality.
+This investment value will be considered later alongside your sales objective to determine the potential sales and profit and the viability of your strategy to increase traffic and its quality.

-2. Review of your existing website traffic and conversion rate
+2. Review your existing website traffic and conversion rate

 To determine the most realistic objective for your traffic volume and conversion rate increase, use your website’s current figures as a basis.
 You can access this data through Google Analytics, which you can apply to your website.
 If sufficient data is available, Google Analytics will present your site’s current monthly traffic and conversion rate.

-Using Google Analytics, you can identify how much traffic your website is currently receiving per month, and how much of that traffic is converting to a sale.
+Using Google Analytics, you can identify how much traffic your website receives per month and how much of that traffic is converting to a sale.
 This data can then be used to guide your objectives and digital marketing strategy to help understand what is required to meet your ultimate goal: your sales increase.

-If you have no data available to evaluate, for example, if your website is completely new, instead you can start from a consideration of your target customers within traffic sources, explained below.
+If you have no data available to evaluate, for example, if your website is completely new, you can start by considering your target customers within traffic sources, as explained below.

 3. Review the traffic source

-Google Analytics presents the source of traffic and conversions by percentage of the total traffic.
-This is an important factor on which to base your objectives, and therefore your digital marketing strategy as a whole because the source of the traffic informs where your sales come from, and how this could impact your campaign to gain more traffic at a higher quality.
+Google Analytics presents the source of traffic and conversions by the percentage of the total traffic.
+This is an important factor on which to base your objectives and, therefore, your digital marketing strategy as a whole because the traffic source informs where your sales come from and how this could impact your campaign to gain more traffic at a higher quality.

-Say for example that your website has a high volume of direct traffic, where the visitor has entered your brand name directly into a search engine or has entered your website address into the address bar.
-This shows that the visitor is already aware of your brand, probably your products too, and they may well be repeat customers.
+Say, for example, that your website has a high volume of direct traffic, where the visitor has entered your brand name directly into a search engine or has entered your website address into the address bar.
+This shows that the visitor is already aware of your brand, and probably your products too, and they may well be repeat customers.

-As discussed earlier, new potential traffic will on average have a significantly lower quality and conversion rate, because new visitors are less likely to have awareness of your brand and by definition won’t have the same level of trust.
-This means that if Google Analytics shows that the majority of your existing traffic comes from direct sources, you should plan to require a far higher traffic increase relative to your existing traffic volume in order to achieve a sales increase.
+As discussed earlier, new potential traffic will, on average, have a significantly lower quality and conversion rate because new visitors are less likely to be aware of your brand and, by definition, won’t have the same level of trust.
+This means that if Google Analytics shows that the majority of your existing traffic comes from direct sources, you should plan to require a far higher traffic increase relative to your existing traffic volume to achieve a sales increase.

-For example, let’s say that your current site has a high conversion rate of 3% from 25,000 visitors per month, achieving £10,000 of sales.
-Should you wish to increase sales by 10% to £11,000, you would need to increase your visitor numbers by 30%, from 25,000 to 32,500 per month as new traffic is highly likely to have a lower conversion rate - a typical figure for example of 1%.
+For example, let’s say that your current site has a high conversion rate of 3% from 25,000 visitors per month, achieving £10,000 in sales.
+Should you wish to increase sales by 10% to £11,000, you would need to increase your visitor numbers by 30%, from 25,000 to 32,500 per month, as new traffic is highly likely to have a lower conversion rate - a typical figure for an example of 1%.

-At the opposite end of the scale, perhaps your website already receives a high volume of traffic but has a low conversion rate, as is sometimes the case when selling very high-value products.
-This means that in effect, a large proportion of the traffic is ineffective relative to your sales total.
-The resulting tasks would be both to investigate if and how a proportion of that traffic could be converted, and how to increase traffic of a higher quality.
+At the opposite end of the scale, perhaps your website already receives a high traffic volume but has a low conversion rate, as is sometimes the case when selling very high-value products.
+This means that a large proportion of the traffic is ineffective relative to your sales total.
+The resulting tasks would be both to investigate if and how a proportion of that traffic could be converted and how to increase the traffic of a higher quality.

-Alongside evaluation of your website, consider your target market and which sources they are most likely to use.
-For example, if you’re selling business to business products, such as industrial components, social media may not be as well used or regarded by your prospective customers.
+Alongside evaluating your website, consider your target market and which sources they are most likely to use.
+For example, if you’re selling business-to-business products, such as industrial components, social media may not be as well used or regarded by your prospective customers.
 Alternately, if you’re selling consumer products, such as clothing, various social media channels could be useful to trial in terms of posting content and advertising.

 4. Review traffic growth potential

 As with offline retail, market sizes are defined.
-This means that there are only so many people looking to buy the type of products you’re selling.
-Markets can grow (and of course, retract) but for most small to medium-sized online retailers, the sensible business strategy is to work with the possibilities presented through the current market size.
+This means that only so many people are looking to buy the type of products you’re selling.
+Markets can grow (and, of course, retract) but for most small to medium-sized online retailers, the sensible business strategy is to work with the possibilities presented through the current market size.

 In the digital arena, the Google Keyword Planner can show the number of searches and individual searchers for particular product types by keyword descriptions used in the Google Search Engine.
-This can also be broken down to a local geographical area or country, as well as a global search figure.
-If you’re selling a common item, such as a bicycle, you can expect to join an already large market with many searchers and potential customers.
-However, if you’re selling unusual, bespoke products for a niche industry, or perhaps something that is very new and yet to be discovered by the masses, the potential volume of traffic is likely to be far lower.
+This can also be broken down into a local geographical area or country and a global search figure.
+If you’re selling a common item, such as a bicycle, you can expect to join a large market with many searchers and potential customers.
+However, if you’re selling unusual, bespoke products for a niche industry or perhaps something very new and yet to be discovered by the masses, the potential volume of traffic will likely be far lower.

 This data impacts your original online sales objective and the likelihood of achieving it.
-For example, if you calculate that you need an increase of 1,000 visitors per month to raise sales by 10% but Google isn’t able to present data on the traffic volume, this means that the relevant searches are too low for Google to be able to represent the market.
-In this case, you would need to rethink your online sales objective and/or review other new traffic sources.
+For example, if you calculate that you need an increase of 1,000 visitors per month to raise sales by 10%, but Google isn’t able to present data on the traffic volume, this means that the relevant searches are too low for Google to be able to represent the market.
+In this case, you must rethink your online sales objective and/or review other new traffic sources.

 5. Review the competition

-In the opposite case, your business may be operating within a market with an abundance of traffic.
+Conversely, your business may be operating within a market with abundant traffic.
 If so, that means a higher volume and higher strength of competitors and, as per the general rules of business success, your chances of achieving a share of the traffic and eventual sales depends upon aspects including the strength of brand and promotion, product quality, service including delivery and of course, product price.

 Competition in selling online crucially demands the successful promotion and awareness of your website above that of other businesses within your market.
 Evaluation of your website’s existing traffic sources, as well as consideration of the sources of prospective customers, will help guide your decision of which aspects of digital marketing you should prioritise.

-Whether you’re competing for increased quality traffic from organic searches, through to direct marketing such as e-mail, social media or Google Ads, it’s crucial that you evaluate the strength of the competition and the number of resources, including time and budget, required to compete.
+Whether you’re competing for increased quality traffic from organic searches to direct marketing such as e-mail, social media or Google Ads, it’s crucial to evaluate the strength of the competition and the number of resources, including time and budget required to compete.

-Digital advertising, such as Google Ads, provides far more clarity at outset about your expected return on investment, which makes it far easier and clearer to plan your objectives, and therefore makes it more likely to be able to achieve them.
-This is because with PPC it’s possible to calculate how much you need to spend in order to achieve your desired return - plus you can expect results in a matter of weeks, compared to six months or more when using techniques such as SEO.
-To understand more on why your online retail business should be advertising on Google, read the article How to advertise on Google - increasing sales for retailers.
+Digital advertising, such as Google Ads, provides far more clarity at the outset about your expected return on investment, making it easier and clearer to plan your objectives and more likely to achieve them.
+This is because with PPC, it’s possible to calculate how much you need to spend to achieve your desired return - plus, you can expect results in a matter of weeks, compared to six months or more, when using techniques such as SEO.
+To understand more about why your online retail business should be advertising on Google, read the article How to advertise on Google - increasing sales for retailers.